TIMELINE-Events leading to Facebook’s dramatic unfriending of Australian news outlets | Technology

 Here's a timeline of how the events unfolded in recent years.
 July 2017 - Australia's competition regulator recommended a voluntary code in its Digital Platforms Inquiry to address bargaining power imbalances between major digital platforms - Google and Facebook - and media businesses.

-Dec 2019 - The Government directed the ACCC to work with both the news and digital platform businesses to develop a voluntary code.
-April 2020 - the government directed the ACCC to draft a mandatory code after the regulator advised that the businesses were "unlikely to reach a voluntary agreement" and COVID-19 exacerbated the pressures faced by Australian media sector
+Dec 2019 - The government directed the ACCC to work with news and digital platform businesses to develop a voluntary code.
+April 2020 - The government directed the ACCC to draft a mandatory code after the regulator advised that the businesses were unlikely to reach voluntary agreement and COVID-19 exacerbated the pressures faced by Australia media.

-July 2020 - The ACCC released draft legislation for the media bargaining code.
-July 2020 - Australian Treasurer Josh Frydenberg says the country would force Facebook and Alphabet Inc's Google to pay Australian media outlets for news content.
+July 2020 - The ACCC released draft legislation.
+July 2020 - Treasurer Josh Frydenberg says the country would force Facebook and Google to pay Australian media outlets for news content.

-Sept 2020 - The ACCC says Facebook will be "weakened" if it stops Australians from sharing the news so the company can avoid paying for content under proposed laws.
-Dec 2020 - The News Media Bargaining Bill 2020 was introduced to Parliament with the intent to force major digital platforms – Google and Facebook – to pay Australian media companies for use of news content.
+Dec 2020 - The News Media Bargaining Bill 2020 was introduced to Parliament to force major digital platforms to pay Australian media companies for use of news content.
+Jan 2021 - Google threatened to withdraw its search engine from Australia, calling the proposed law unworkable.

+Jan 2021 - Treasurer Josh Frydenberg said Facebook CEO Mark Zuckerberg had "reached out to talk about the code and the impact on Facebook" and a constructive discussion followed, but the government would proceed with the law.
+Feb 2021 - Software giant Microsoft Corp said it fully supported proposed news media laws in Australia.
+Microsoft is not subject to the legislation.

 Feb 2021 - Google strikes deals with media companies including NewsCorp to pay for journalism.
-Feb 2021 - The news media bargaining code, which has bipartisan support, clears house of representatives.
+Feb 2021 - The news media bargaining code clears house of representatives.
+It still needs Senate approval to become law.

-Feb 2021 - Facebook blocks news feeds in Australia in a surprise escalation of the dispute with the government, wiping out pages from Australian state governments and charities as well as from domestic and international news organizations.
+Feb 2021 - Facebook blocks news feeds in Australia, capturing some government, community, and charity sites as well, saying it cannot work with the code.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)